kjaleshire/midnight/README.md

 Copyright (c) 2012 Kyle J Aleshire.
 Licensed under the same terms as Ruby.

-Includes Zed Shaw's famous, fast & HTTP parser.
+Includes Zed Shaw's famous, fast & secure HTTP request parser.
 Copyright (c) 2005 Zed Shaw.
 You can redistribute it and/or modify it under the same terms as Ruby.